LRR1993/news_api/README.md

 ## Versioning

-We use [GitHub](https://github.com/) for versioning.
+[GitHub](https://github.com/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/LRR1993/news_api/tags).

 ## Authors